aruffj/p4g_school_hints/README.md

 * 4/30 - Parents get angry so easily.
 They might think about something extreme!
 Maybe they'd push me in a canyon like the Valles Marineris. - Ahem, anyway, that's an interesting topic for today!
 Close your books and take a look at the handout.

 May:
-* 5/7 - Soseki once translated the phrase "I love you" into a rather poethic phrase, referencing lunar beauty. - He felt that he could preserve the subtle sinsibility of the Meiji's period Japanese language.
+* 5/7 - Soseki once translated the phrase "I love you" into a rather poethic phrase, referencing lunar beauty. - He felt that he could preserve the subtle sensibility of the Meiji's period Japanese language.

 June:
 * 6/8 - **ANSWER CHANGED**: "Uneven Bars." to "Bech Presses."
 (Less correlation to balancing)